sebimoe/duration-interval-clock/README.md

 # `duration-interval-clock` [github](https://github.com/sebimoe/duration-interval-clock), [npm](https://www.npmjs.com/package/duration-interval-clock)

-A small library to measure duration and interval, including averaging.
+A small library to measure the duration and interval of execution, including averaging.

 Measures time between `start()`, `end()` to provide duration, and between `start()` and the subsequent `start()` to provide interval, both with built-in window-averaging.